Robert Kelly (character): Age of Apocalypse

 In the Age of Apocalypse, Robert Kelly was an activist for mutant-human peace who is eventually elected President of the United States.
 He named Magneto as Director of Mutant Affairs and enlisted the X-Men's aid in the broken country's reconstruction.

 X-Men: Noir

 In the X-Men Noir reality, Robert Kelly was a Republican Senator of New York who strongly defended the controversial U.S. extraterritorial prison Genosha Bay.
 Kelly believed through eugenics that it is necessary for containing criminals who are more exceptionally dangerous and from "infecting" the public with their criminal ways.
 However, in reality, Kelly's true purpose of keeping Genosha Bay was because it was the proving grounds in recruiting the next generation of ideal soldiers and government operatives.

 Secret Wars

-During the "Secret Wars" storyline, a version of Robert Kelly existed as the appointed Baron of the Battleworld domain known as Westchester.
-Kelly survived an assassination attempt by the Shadow King whom possessed Cassandra Nova (revealed to be a clone of Charles Xavier created by Apocalypse) and despite being a merely "human" and remaining publicly favorable to the X-Men, Baron Kelly was secretly one of the Horsemen of Apocalypse along with Bastion, Mystique and Exodus.
-He was last seen meeting with Apocalypse to plan the future for Westchester.
+During the "Secret Wars" storyline, an alternate universe version of Robert Kelly appears as the Baron of the Battleworld domain of Westchester and a member of the Horsemen of Apocalypse.